bootstrap-vue/bootstrap-vue/src/components/table/README.md

 <!-- b-table-sorting-left.vue -->
 ```

+### Customizing the sort icons

+The sorting icons are generated via the use of SVG background images.
+The icons can be altered by
+updating SASS/SCSS variables and recompiling the SCSS source code.
+Refer to the
+[theming](/docs/reference/theming) section for details on customizing Bootstrap and BootstrapVue's
+CSS.

 ### Sort-compare routine

 The internal built-in default `sort-compare` function sorts the specified field `key` based on the